Power Factor Calculator - Calculate AC Circuit Efficiency

 Frequently Asked Questions (FAQ)

-What is the difference between real power and apparent power?
+What is the difference between real and apparent power?

-A power factor of 1.0 (unity) is ideal but rarely achieved.
-Most utilities require power factors above 0.85-0.95 to avoid penalties.
-Motors typically operate at 0.8-0.9 power factor.
-Power factors below 0.8 are considered poor and may result in utility penalties.
+A power factor of 1.0 (unity) is ideal but rare in practice.
+Most utilities require 0.85 to 0.95 or higher to avoid penalties.
+Typical induction motors operate at 0.8 to 0.9 power factor.
+Values below 0.8 are considered poor and often result in utility surcharges.
 Power factor correction can improve values to 0.95 or higher.

 Conclusion